- By adm1n

 What do I Need to Know Before Buying a Heavy Offset Disc?

 Other considerations are the length of working life of the machinery and the after sales support available.
-Grizzly has great longevity of equipment, having been established in 1982, and still having original machinery working on farms, by contractors and in mines and on road crews today.
+Grizzly has great longevity of equipment, having been established in 1982, Grizzly still have original machinery working on farms, by contractors and in mines and on road crews today.
 Grizzly also have an Australia wide dealer network providing local stores for sales and parts.

 What’s Changed for Heavy Offset Discs Since 1982?